Mental Health Inequality

 @Vicki_e - I am truly sorry this happened to you.
 It breaks my heart and soul when I hear anyone's voice was not heard.
 I am also part of a marginal group (disabilities).
 I hear you.
 I applaud you for coming forward and posting this message.
 I joined this group because I still have hope.
 Vicki_e together we are stronger.
 I would encourage you to come to the online meetings.
 You do not have to show your face.
 You can just listen or comment in the chat.
 Your story needs to be told.

-Admin Commented Yasin Cetin over 3 years ago
+Admin Commented Yasin Cetin about 4 years ago

 Thank you @LillyWinchester13 for sharing your story.
 The struggles people face in managing their mental health are real and challenging.
 It's sad that it is made so much worse by people who show a lack of empathy or understanding.